Robert Schnoll, Ph.D.

 Janet Audrain-McGovern, Ph.D.

-Dr. Audrain-McGovern is an Associate Professor in the Department of Psychiatry at the University of Pennsylvania (UPENN), a member of the Abramson Cancer Center, and a Senior Fellow in the Leonard Davis Institute for Health Economics, the Center for Health Incentives and Behavioral Economics, and the Center for Public Health Research at UPENN.
-She received her Ph.D. in clinical psychology at the University of Memphis, completed her pre-doctoral clinical Internship at Brown University, and spent the first eight years of her academic career as a faculty member in the Departments of Psychiatry and Oncology at Georgetown University Medical Center.
-Dr. Audrain-McGovern joined the faculty at UPENN in 2001, where she continued her adolescent and young adult smoking research.
-Informed by epidemiology, behavioral pharmacology, behavioral economics and biological sciences, Dr. Audrain-McGovern’s research seeks to identify novel predictors of smoking progression and persistence in order to inform more efficacious smoking prevention and cessation interventions for adolescents and young adults.
-For example, her research has documented the heterogeneity in adolescent smoking acquisition, the contribution of specific genetic factors to adolescent smoking uptake, the identification of protective and risk enhancing relationships for smoking escalation, and the use of conventional cigarettes with other tobacco products.
-Recent extensions of this research program include investigations of the relationship between e-cigarette and combusted cigarette use among adolescents and the role of flavoring in e-cigarette use among young adults.
-Dr. Audrain-McGovern’s research has been continuously funded by the NIH and has resulted in almost 120 peer-reviewed publications.
-She has served as an Associate Editor for Nicotine & Tobacco Research, a program chair for the Society for Research on Nicotine and Tobacco, and has served on several NIH study sections.
+Dr. Audrain-McGovern is a Professor in the Department of Psychiatry at the University of Pennsylvania (UPENN), a member of the Abramson Cancer Center, and a Senior Fellow in the Leonard Davis Institute for Health Economics and the Center for Health Incentives and Behavioral Economics.
+She received her Ph.D. in clinical psychology at the University of Memphis, completed her pre-doctoral clinical internship at Brown University, and spent the beginning of her academic career as a faculty member in the Departments of Psychiatry and Oncology at Georgetown University Medical Center.
+Dr. Audrain-McGovern joined the faculty at UPENN in 2001, where she continued her tobacco research.
+Her epidemiological research focuses on identifying and understanding the bio-behavioral determinants of adolescent smoking acquisition, the relationship between adolescent e-cigarette use and subsequent combustible cigarette smoking, and pathways to dual use of tobacco products.
+Dr. Audrain-McGovern’s human laboratory research has focused on identifying novel smoking cessation treatment targets and understanding the abuse liability of tobacco flavoring using behavioral economic paradigms.
+Dr. Audrain-McGovern’s clinical trial research involves using behavioral economic informed interventions to target multiple co-occurring behaviors, such as promoting smoking cessation while minimizing post-cessation increases in food intake.
+Dr. Audrain-McGovern has been awarded 13 NIH grants as Principal Investigator, resulting in almost 140 peer-reviewed publications.
+She has served as the Director of the Training and Career Development Core for three P50 center grants focused on nicotine and tobacco research as well as the Co-Director of the Training and Career Enhancement Core for two Tobacco Centers for Regulatory Science at UPENN.
+She has served as an Associate Editor for Nicotine & Tobacco Research and Tobacco Regulatory Science, a program chair for the Society for Research on Nicotine and Tobacco, and has served on numerous NIH study sections.

 Rebecca Ashare, Ph.D.